Welcome to Reception

 Welcome back, I hope you have all had a fantastic half term!

-In these two units the children will be able to use their imagination in a variety of ways.
-We will begin by creating our own airport in the role-play and we will discuss the children ideas and what they would like to learn this half term.
-If you have any unwanted items linked to a airport theme that you would like to donate then please let me know.
+IPC – ‘Minibeasts and Growing’ & ‘Treasure’ In these two units the children will be able to use their imagination in a variety of ways.
+We will begin by creating our own creepy crawly corner in the role-play and we will discuss the children ideas and what they would like to learn this half term.
+If you have any unwanted items linked to a minibeast or growing theme that you would like to donate then please let me know.
 Thank you!
-We will also be listening to stories linked with our topic, trying our maths skills using transport as a theme and making all sorts of creative things linked to our topic.
+We will also be listening to stories linked with our topic, trying our maths skills using treasure as a theme and making all sorts of creative things linked to our topic.

-This will take place during the week with each child.
-Please encourage your child to change their individual reading book every day.
+Snack: Your child is encouraged to have a small snack during morning break.
+Fruit snacks are provided at school however if your child wishes to bring a snack from home please label any plastic containers with your child’s name.
+Thank you.
+Individual reading Individual reads take place during the week with each child.
+Please encourage your child to change their individual reading books every day.
 Please comment and sign when you have read with your child in their yellow reading record book.
 We will be looking out for star readers every week and love to give out lots of stickers and star points!

-Every week we learn new sounds in our phonics sessions.
-The new sounds will be put in your child’s phonics sound books on a Monday.
+Phonics Sound & HFW books Every week we learn new sounds in our phonics sessions.
+The new sounds will be put into your child’s phonics sound books on a Monday.
 Please read the sound sheet and use the sound books at home as it helps to consolidate and reinforce their learning.
 Any questions about the sound a letter makes, please ask!

 Please don’t hesitate to ask or write in your child’s yellow reading dairy if you have any questions.

 I hope you and your child have a lovely term.

 If you would like further information in relation to the curriculum please feel free to contact the school office.

 Class teachers send out an outline of the learning each child will be undertaking that term.
 If you wish to find out any further details, please contact Mrs Snell.